 Throughout the handbook there are also links that will take you to external videos and websites to provide you with more information on your subject selection.
 Some Learning Area cover pages contains a link to a clickview video of each Learning Area.
 Just hover your mouse anywhere over the page until the little hand appears and click once to then be taken to external page to view the video.

-Within some subject pages, you may also notice By pressing play you will be taken to an externa you are interested in.
+Within some subject pages, you may also notice an image with a yellow play button.

+By pressing play you will be taken to an external site to learn more about the subject you are interested in